Skip to content ↓

 Watch this space!!!!!

-At first, we were a little bit scared but soon realised that this bear was very kind and friendly and enjoyed spending time in our rooms.
-We were just getting used to enjoying our new friendship and sharing stories together when the bear VANISHED!
+At first, the children felt a little unsure, but they soon decided that this bear was kind, friendly, and enjoyed spending time with us in our classroom.
+Just as we were getting used to our new friend and sharing stories together… the bear vanished!

-The journey begins as Reception embarks upon a 'Bear Hunt' around The Vaynor First School.
+The journey continues as Reception embarks on a whole-school ‘Bear Hunt’ around The Vaynor First School.

 Watch this space!